vipulnaik/diet-exercise-health/notes/health-profile.md

 [here](2016-11-to-2016-12-stomach-pain-and-resolution.md#doctor-visit)
 for more context.

-I have not had any physical exams beyond blood pressure measurement done as part of my eye exam.
+Since then, I have not had any physical exams beyond blood pressure measurement done as part of my eye exam.

 ## HbA1c and lipid profile